kaythomas0/2do/README.md

 ayu, dracula, gruvbox-dark, gruvbox-light, lucario, monokai, nord, solarized-dark, solarized-light, tomorrow, tomorrow-night, zenburn
 ```

-You can set the theme by passing the `COLOR_THEME` environment variable to the docker container, for example:
+You can set the theme by passing the `THEME` environment variable to the docker container, for example:

 `docker-compose.yml`
 ```